Irina17191/get-polit-data/README.md

-"# get-polit-data"
+# Crawler for collecting and storing data from API

 Crawler for collecting structured data from the open PolitData API.

-The project automates fetching, parsing, and storing information on political party reports - including real estate assets, financial data, and other disclosures - using endpoints from the official public API.
+The project implements an automated ETL pipeline that retrieves, parses, validates, and stores data from official public API endpoints.

+The processed data (including real estate assets, financial data, and other disclosures) is loaded into a structured database and used for further analytics and reporting.